 URT was determined to be a Variable Interest Entity (VIE) under Financial Interpretation No. 46 (FIN 46) as discussed above in Note 1.
-In the fourth quarter of 2003, URT was dissolved by a vote of its trustees and the Company assumed the obligations of URT as of October 1, 2003.
+In the fourth quarter of 2003, URT was dissolved by a vote of its trustees and the Company assumed the obligations of URT as of October 1, 2003 under its Employee Health and Welfare Benefits Plan discussed below.
 At October 1, 2003, the Transition Obligation for benefits previously provided by URT was \$29.2 million and this obligation is being recognized on a delayed basis over the average remaining service period of active participants, not to exceed 20 years.
-In addition, the Company made payments of \$1.3 million, \$1.2 million and \$1.0 million in 2003, 2002 and 2001 respectively, to the Unitil Retiree Trust.

 The Company also sponsors the Unitil Employee Health and Welfare Benefits Plan to provide health care and life insurance benefits to active employees.
-Effective January 1, 2004, this plan was amended to provide certain healthcare and life insurance benefits to Company retirees following their retirement (PBOP Plan).
+Effective January 1, 2004, this plan was amended to provide healthcare and life insurance benefits to Company retirees following their retirement (PBOP Plan).

-The Company has established Voluntary Employee Benefit Trusts, into which it intends to fund contributions to the PBOP Plan beginning in the first quarter of 2004.
+The Company has established Voluntary Employee Benefit Trusts, into which it began funding contributions to the PBOP Plan in the first quarter of 2004.
 The Company expects to recover these amounts as part of normal operating expenses in utility rates.
 In January 2004, FG&E and UES received approval in their respective jurisdictions from their regulators to defer the amount of current PBOP cost above that which is currently recovered in rates until the Company can complete the necessary filings for retail rate cost recovery.
-The Company expects to complete these filings in 2004.
+On March 15, 2004, UES submitted its filing for retail rate cost recovery with the New Hampshire Public Utilities Commission (NHPUC).
+On May 3, 2004, the NHPUC approved UES' request for retail rate cost recovery.
+Accordingly, UES increased its distribution base rates, effective May 1, 2004, to recover PBOP costs.
+The Company expects to complete its FG&E filing in 2004.